SarasotaBay.png

 0 Comments

 Staying active is one of the best ways to improve health and wellness, get stronger, and prevent brain fog from setting in.
-Seniors, however, must strike a careful balance in order to remain healthy, especially in the later years of their lives or as their health deteriorates.
+Seniors, however, must carefully balance exercise and recovery to remain healthy, especially in the later years of their lives or as their health deteriorates.
 So, can too much exercise be harmful to seniors?

 According to the CDC, physical activity is critical to healthy aging--and most people, far from getting too much exercise, are in fact getting too little.
-It's recommended that most adults get 150 minutes of cardio exercise each week: 30 minutes, at least 5 times per week.
-While it's certainly possible to overdo it, especially recovering from an injury or illness, most seniors should endeavor to hit those minimum amounts of exercise.
+It's recommended that most adults get 2.5 hours (150 minutes) of moderate-intensity exercise each week: 30 minutes, at least 5 times per week.

 For seniors, taking a few precautions is one of the most effective ways to enhance exercise safety and ensure that they won't end up experiencing the negative impacts of too much exercise.
 These include: